ianlucas/cs2-match-plugin/README.md

 #### Differences

-Currently, not all properties from Get5 Match Schema are used, check the source code for the `match_load` command.
+Not all properties from Get5 Match Schema are being used, check the source code for the `match_load` command.

+##### `SteamID` String

+We only support 64-bit SteamIDs, e.g. 76561197960287930.

 ##### `Get5MatchTeam` Object

-* `leaderid` (`string`) is added.
+* `leaderid` (`string`) property has been added.
 It's the `SteamID` for the in-game leader of the team.
 If absent, the plugin will elect the first player as the team in-game leader.

 #### Minimal Example